- How long to keep business tax records

 For example, if you own your office space, keep all the purchase records and other improvement and depreciation documents until you sell the building, plus at least 3 more tax years after you file your return.

-Business records to retain for non-tax purposes
+Records to keep for non-tax purposes

 - Contracts: 7 years after expiration